google/WebFundamentals/src/content/en/fundamentals/performance/index.md

 # Performance {: .page-title }

-Improving performance is about much more than finding better algorithms and eliminating nested loops.
-It starts with minimizing, or at lease, optimizing the data that users download.
+Improving performance starts with minimizing, or at lease, optimizing the data that users download.
 Understanding how a browser renders those resources is a prerequisite for improving code efficiency.
 After improving it, you need a way to test it.

 ## Optimizing Content Efficiency